pkonkle213/week-4-c-sharp-pairs-team-3/module-1_Mini-Capstone/CapstoneSuccessCriteria.md

 *   Having Console.ReadLine or Console.WriteLine statements in more than 1 class
+*   Procrastination
+*   Using Static
 *   Re-reading the inventory each time the items are accessed
 *   Writing code that depends on having the same data in the input file each time
 *   Not handling exceptions or having empty catch blocks